-TalentSearch, the main line of business of Pace HR Innovations is into providing Pan-India Permanent Staffing Solutions.
-The corporate clients of Pace HR Innovations can avail of such Recruitment services which comes with varied options to suit the client need ranging from regular Contingency Search to diversified Search options such as – Senior Search, RPO, Ascent and Retained Search Services.
+TalentSearch, the main line of business of The HR Beans is into providing Pan-India Permanent Staffing Solutions.
+The corporate clients of The HR Beans can avail of such Recruitment services which comes with varied options to suit the client need ranging from regular Contingency Search to diversified Search options such as – Senior Search, RPO, Ascent and Retained Search Services.
 With 4 years of existence, the company now provides permanent staffing solutions to various Industry verticals to cover – IT, ITES (BPO/KPO/LPO), FMCG, Consumer Durables, Banking/ Financial Services & Securities, Insurance, Retail, Engineering & Manufacturing, Hotels & Hospitality, Aviation, Pharmaceutical & Healthcare, Realty & Construction, Infrastructure.
 And by the day, the growth in economy is driving our business to include more and more industry verticals to our service band-width.
-Pace HR Innovations provides customized Services to clients under the umbrella of TalentSearch which comes with a guarantee of cost-effectiveness, time-schedule, quality profiles and professional service delivery.
+The HR Beans provides customized Services to clients under the umbrella of TalentSearch which comes with a guarantee of cost-effectiveness, time-schedule, quality profiles and professional service delivery.

 Types of Talent Search